WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 The `$t` is the symbolic index of the control tag in the index space of tags.
 The parameter types `t1*` describe the expected stack layout prior to invoking the tag, and the result types `t2*` describe the stack layout following an invocation of the operation.

-In this document we will sometimes write `$t : [t1*] -> [t2*]` as shorthand for indicating that such a declaration is in scope.
+We will often write `$t : [t1*] -> [t2*]` as shorthand for indicating
+that such a declaration is in scope.

 ### Creating continuations

-The following instruction creates a continuation in *suspended state* from a function.
+The following instruction creates a *suspended continuation* from a function.

 ```wast
   cont.new $ct : [(ref $ft)] -> [(ref $ct)]